Form 940 Instructions

 - Line 1b - Check the box if you are a multi-state employer who paid unemployment taxes in more than one state.
 You are required to complete and attach 940 Schedule A.

-- Line 2 - Check the box, if you paid wages in a state that is considered a credit reduction state.
-The credit reduction states for the 2024 tax year are California, Connecticut, New York, and the US Virgin Islands.
+- Line 2 - Check the box if you paid wages in a state that is considered a credit reduction state.
+The credit reduction states for the 2025 tax year are California and the US Virgin Islands.
 Check out our article to learn about credit reduction states for prior tax years.

 Part 2 - Determine Your FUTA Tax Before Adjustments